 In Vitro to In Vivo Extrapolation

-A key issue encountered with high throughput, in vitro testing methods is how to accurately relate chemical concentrations that induce in vitro responses to in vivo exposure concentrations that result in human or animal illness or injury.
-This relationship is established through in vitro to in vivo extrapolation, the focus of a NICEATM webinar series.
-Subsequently, scientists interested in the use of IVIVE for chemical screening and risk decision-making met in February 2016 at a workshop co-organized by NICEATM and the U.S. Environmental Protection Agency to develop best practices and identify areas for further research.
+A key issue with high-throughput in vitro testing methods is how to accurately relate concentrations of substances that induce in vitro responses to in vivo exposure levels that could result in human or animal adverse effects.
+This relationship is established through IVIVE, the focus of a NICEATM webinar series and following workshop during 2015 and 2016.

-Application of these IVIVE approaches to predicting the potential of chemicals to cause developmental toxicity and interact with the endocrine system was described in a poster presented at the 2017 SOT Annual Meeting (Chang et al.).
+Application of these IVIVE approaches to predict the potential of substances to cause developmental toxicity and to interact with the endocrine system was described in a poster presented at the 2017 SOT Annual Meeting (Chang et al.).